danielabar/meblog/src/markdown/rails-dependent-destroy.md

 end
 ```

 The description for `restrict_with_error` option says `causes an error to be added to the owner if there are any associated objects`.
 Before running the tests, lets make a small change to the Author tests, to also log the model's `errors` property.
-I only made this change on the tests that try to remove an Author with one or more books.
+I only made this change on the tests that try to remove an Author with one or more books using the `destroy` method:

 ```ruby
 it "remove an author with a single book" do